Table of Contents

 e.
 This can’t be done in heavy rainfall areas.

 f.
-Inadequate sitting of pointing may results out spider web effect on stonework with cracks.
+Inadequate pointing may result in a spider web effect on stonework with cracks.

 h.
-Bricks/stone masonry pointing can be difficult to paint.
+Bricks/stone masonry pointing can be challenging to paint.